Vetting an EV OEM Sensor Manufacturer for Optimized Sourcing

 1. Program Management Capabilities

-Whether you’re ordering a standard EV sensor or one that’s custom-made for your application, look for a manufacturer that will assign someone to oversee your project.
-A project manager of sorts, they’ll act as your point of contact and manage the manufacturer’s supply chain.
+Whether you’re ordering a standard EV sensor or one that’s custom-made, look for an automotive sensor manufacturer that assigns someone to oversee your project.
+A project manager of sorts, this person acts as your point of contact and manages the manufacturer’s supply chain.

 In addition, they’ll also oversee production across departments to make sure your electric vehicle components are made correctly and on schedule.